 - Not acceptable for persons living in a society.32

 In deciding whether a crime is a CIMT, courts will look first to the criminal statute defining the crime.
-To be a CIMT, a crime must usually be one that requires a defendant to have a specific intent to commit the crime.33 Mere criminal negligence is insufficient.
+To be a CIMT, a crime must usually be one that requires you to have a specific intent to commit the crime.33 Mere criminal negligence is insufficient.

 This is why a simple drunk driving conviction is not a crime of moral turpitude.
 Under California law, no specific mental state must be proved for a DUI conviction.
 The only “elements” of the crime that must be proved are:

-- That the defendant was under the influence of alcohol or drugs at the time.34
+- That you were under the influence of alcohol or drugs at the time.34

-In other words, the prosecutor doesn’t need to show that the defendant intended to drive drunk.
-He/she does not need to prove that the defendant intended to violate a traffic law or injure anyone.
+In other words, the prosecutor does not need to show that you intended to drive drunk.
+They also do not need to prove that you intended to violate a traffic law or injure anyone.

 Historically, DUI causing injury or death was not a crime involving moral turpitude.
 This is because in order for a crime to be a CIMT, the statute defining that crime must set forth specific criminal intent.
 In the past, this required that a crime be committed either “willfully” (on purpose) or “knowingly,” meaning either that:

-- The defendant intended the result the statute was meant to punish, or
+- You intended the result that the statute was meant to punish, or

-- The defendant knew his actions would achieve that result.35
+- You knew your actions would achieve that result.35

 Example: California’s “robbery” law, Penal Code 211, defines “robbery” as taking personal property from someone, against his or her will, through the use of force or fear.